wildmichael/wildmichael.github.io/_posts/2020-04-12-software-engineering-practices-part1.md

 That is where _merging_ comes in.
 A _merge_ is the joining of two (or more) branches into one.
 Technically, it means that in the commit graph there is a commit with more than one parent.
-For our release-process this means that the _release branch_ is merged first into `master`, thus recording the state with which our product was shipped.
+For our release-process this means that the _release branch_ is merged first into `master`, recording the state with which our product was shipped.
 Second, the `master` branch is merged back into `develop`, thus bringing back all the changes made during the release process to the main development branch.
-The commit graph thus looks like this:
+The commit graph hence looks like this:

 ```lang-none
 (root) o--o--o--o--o--o--o develop